 - Visual therapy.
 With visual therapy, you’re shown photos and images of crowds to help reshape your thinking before real-life exposure.

 - Group therapy.
-This practice can connect you with others who also deal with phobias.
+Group therapy can connect you with others who also deal with phobias.

 Sometimes, a healthcare provider might prescribe medications to help ease anxiety symptoms you might experience with enochlophobia.
 Therapists can’t prescribe these.
 Possible medication options include antidepressants, beta-blockers, and sedatives.